googleads/google-ads-ruby/README.md

 ## Ruby versions

-The client library supports versions 2.7, 3.0, and 3.1 of Ruby.
+The client library supports versions 3.1, 3.2, and 3.3 of Ruby.
 We plan to support three Ruby releases at any one time.
 As Ruby releases once a year on December 25th, we will look at dropping support for the oldest version early in the following year.

+Older versions of Ruby may still work with the library once our official support ends.
+However, we will not actively fix bugs for unsupported Ruby versions.
+If you run into an issue on an older version of Ruby, be sure to upgrade to a new version and test again before filing an issue.

 # Authors